US beat Internationals to secure 10th consecutive Presidents Cup

 The U.S. needed 4-1/2 points from 12 singles matches and wins for Xander Schauffele, Russell Henley and Patrick Cantlay along with a half-point from Sam Burns set the stage for U.S. Ryder Cup captain Bradley, who beat Kim 1-up with five other matches on the course.

-Bradley, who this week made his first team event appearance in 10 years, missed putts to clinch the Presidents Cup over the closing holes but got the decisive point when Kim missed an eight-foot birdie putt at the par-four 18th.
+Bradley, who this week made his first team event appearance in 10 years, missed putts to clinch the Presidents Cup over the last two holes but got the decisive point when Kim missed an eight-foot birdie putt at the par-four 18th.

+"It's a fairy-tale; it's a movie almost," said Bradley.
+"I just can't believe it.
+You just have to work as hard as I can, and good things happen."

+While the Internationals swept Friday's session to draw level at 5-5, the Americans built up an 11-7 lead on Saturday that left their opponents needing 8-1/2 of the remaining 12 points to win the cup, a feat neither team has achieved in the event's history.